awslabs/aws-cloudfront-extensions/docs-ig/en/cost.md

 ##  Non-real time monitoring with CloudFront standard logs

-As of August 2022, to monitor 10 metrics for one CloudFront distribution which has 60 records (2KB) every second, the estimated cost of using this solution is $22.40 per month in the US East (N. Virginia) Region (excludes free tier).
+As of March 2023, to monitor 10 metrics for one CloudFront distribution which has 60 records (2KB) every second, the estimated cost of using this solution is $22.40 per month in the US East (N. Virginia) Region (excludes free tier).

 |  Service  | Dimensions | Cost/Month |
 |  ----  | ----  | ----  |